Miyabell/koneko-sms/README.md

 # koneko-heroku
-Custom Activity build  with Heroku and node.js
+Custom Activity used to send SMS with third-party-app.

-Basic example - allows you to set Custom Activity initial configuration.
+It's using lighting design system, textarea with characters limit.